rust-lang/rust/doc/tutorial.md

 ## How performance considerations influence the memory model

-Most languages that offer strong memory safety guarantees rely upon a garbage-collected heap to manage all of the objects.
+Most languages that offer strong memory safety guarantees rely on a garbage-collected heap to manage all of the objects.
 This approach is straightforward both in concept and in implementation, but has significant costs.
 Languages that follow this path tend to